compulim/generator-azure-web-app/README.md

   * As you push new commits to GitHub, your Azure Web App will pick them up and deploy immediately
   * Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/) to start
 * Deploy using MSDeploy
-  * For manual or controlled release, for example, deploy thru [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx)
+  * For manual or controlled release, for example, deploy thru release manager, for example, [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx)
   * Download publish settings file from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx)
-  * Modify `iisnode.yml`
+  * Modify iisnode configuration to select Node.js version
-    * When deployed thru MSDeploy, `iisnode.yml` is not updated automatically, thus Node.js version is not selected automatically
+    * When deployed thru MSDeploy, [`iisnode.yml`](iisnode.yml) is not updated automatically, thus Node.js version cannot be selected automatically
-    * Add a line: `nodeProcessCommandLine: "D:\Program Files (x86)\nodejs\6.3.0\node.exe"`
+    * Add a line to [`iisnode.yml`](iisnode.yml): `nodeProcessCommandLine: "D:\Program Files (x86)\nodejs\6.3.0\node.exe"`
-  * Then, run `npm run build`, to build the website and output to `dist/iisapp/`
+  * Then, run `npm run build`, to build the website to `dist/iisapp/`
   * Then, run `npm run pack`, to pack the website as `dist/packages/web.zip`
   * Then, run `npm run deploy --publishsettings=yoursite.PublishSettings`